Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Select VPN > IPsec Tunnels.

-- In the Name text box, type the object name.
-In our example, the name is peer.
+- In the Name text box, type a name for the IPSec VPN tunnel.
+In this example, we type To WG.

 - Click Next.

-- Clear the Enable IPsec Interface Modecheck box.
+The New VPN Tunnel page opens. - Clear the Enable IPsec Interface Mode check box.

 - From the Remote Gateway drop-down list, select Static IP Address.